 The battle began when a large force of 1,500 English soldiers and Flemish mercenaries from Pembrokeshire attacked the army of Glyndŵr, which was encamped at the bottom of the Hyddgen Valley.
 They had marched north on the orders of King Henry IV in an attempt to quash the growing rebellion, Glydŵr having raised the banner of Welsh independence the September before.
-Glyndwr had been marching south with a small force of some 120 mounted troops with the aim of pursuing a guerilla war in the English controlled south.
+Glyndwr had been marching south with a small force of some 120 mounted troops with the aim of pursuing a guerrilla war in the English controlled south.

 There is only one account of the battle, which can be found in the 'Annals of Owen Glyndŵr' written by the poet Gruffydd Hiraethog many years later in 1550.

-”The following summer Owen rose with 120 reckless men and robbers and he bought them in warlike fashion to the uplands of Ceredigion; and 1,500 men of the lowlands of Cerediogion and of Rhos and Penfro assembled there and came to the mountain with the intent to sieze Owen.
-The encounter between them was on Hyddgen Mountain, and no sooner did the English troops trurn their backs in flight than 200 of them were slain.
+”The following summer Owen rose with 120 reckless men and robbers and he bought them in warlike fashion to the uplands of Ceredigion; and 1,500 men of the lowlands of Ceredigion and of Rhos and Penfro assembled there and came to the mountain with the intent to seize Owen.
+The encounter between them was on Hyddgen Mountain, and no sooner did the English troops turn their backs in flight than 200 of them were slain.
 Owen now won great fame, and a great number of youths and fighting men from every part of Wales rose and joined him, until he had a great host at his back.”

-How the Welsh managed to defeat such a large force is unknown, however it may be related to the way the armies fought, the small, light and mobile force of the Welsh, probably armed with bows (the Welsh were famed for their skill as archers), probably outmanoeuvred the heavily laden English army which would have been burdened by the presence of women and children and hindered by the boggy valley floor.
+How the Welsh managed to defeat such a large force is unknown, however it may be related to the way the armies fought, the small, light and mobile force of the Welsh, probably armed with bows (the Welsh were famed for their skill as archers), probably outmaneuvered the heavily laden English army which would have been burdened by the presence of women and children and hindered by the boggy valley floor.

 This section displays the weather forecast for Bwlch Nant yr Arian, which is located to the westof the mountain.
-Remember that Devil's Bridge is around 200m, while Pen Pumlumon Fawr reaches 752m.
+Remember that Bwlch Nant yr Arian is around 300m, while Pen Pumlumon Fawr reaches 752m.
 This means that when looking at temperature the adiabatic lapse rate must be taken into account, which in Wales is a drop in temperature of between 0.5 and 1°C per 100m in altitude.
 Exposure and wind speed can significantly lower temperatures.

 In the spring and summer the weather is usually quite mild and although the weather is usually warm showers are common, and full waterproofs and quality walking boots are essential for all outings.

 In winter the area is much quieter as most tourists prefer to visit the area when it's warm.
 In winter conditions an ice axe and crampons should probably be carried.
 Despite the areas comparatively low altitude it can get very cold with temperatures dropping to near Arctic levels, many inexperienced walkers and climbers have been caught out in these conditions most are rescued safely by mountain rescue teams however occasionally the consequences are more serious.

 Red Tape and Access

-For climbers, hill walkers and mountaineers, the British Mountaineering Council (BMC) runs a Regional Access Database, which holds mountain/crag specific information on matters of conservation and access, including issues such as nesting restrictions, nature designations and preferred parking.
+For climbers, hill walkers and mountaineers, the British Mountaineering Council (BMC) runs a Regional Access Database, which holds mountain/crag specific information on matters of conservation and access, including issues such as nesting restrictions, nature designations and preferred parking:

 If you are in any doubt about any particular access arrangement, or need to report an incident, you should contact your local BMC Access Representative or the BMC Access Officers for Wales: Elfyn Jones.